githubEdit

 To align a node's economic incentives with the long-term health and security of the network, the amount of staked tokens is a key factor in the selection probability.
 Nodes with a higher stake are given a higher probability of being assigned tasks.

-A Staking Score () for a node is calculated by normalizing its staked amount against the maximum stake in the network:
+A Staking Score (SiS_i) for a node ii is calculated by normalizing the square root of its staked amount against the maximum square root of stake in the network:

-Where is the amount staked by node , and is the highest stake among all nodes .
+Where sis_i is the amount staked by node ii, and max(sjjN)\max( \sqrt{s_j} \mid j \in N ) is the maximum square root of the staked amount among all nodes NN.

 This design is fundamental to network security, as it significantly raises the cost of a successful Sybil attack.
 To successfully disrupt the network, an attacker's malicious nodes must be selected to perform tasks.
 Because the network prioritizes nodes with a higher stake for task assignment, an attacker cannot rely on a large number of cheap, low-stake nodes.
 Instead, they are forced to consolidate their capital into high-stake nodes just to be considered for selection.